kaustya1704/apanacollegedemo/README.md

 # apanacollegedemo
-This is my first Git repository.
+This is my first Git Repository.
+Author - Kaustubh Koundanya